leonardehrenfried/dotfiles/README.md

 These are my dotfiles.

 ##Installation
-Clone this repo somewhere on your file system and run
+Clone this repo somewhere on your file system

+    git clone --recursive git@github.com:lenniboy/dotfiles.git

+and run

     ./install.sh